美 國 芝 城 中 華 會 館

 (III) SENIOR SERVICES:

-1. Longevity Senior Center of CCBA – The Center has many free services include free Chinese TV channels, computer games, birthday parties, senior exercise class, singing and dancing groups, etc. From time to time, it also provides free health checkup, government benefit checkup, and educational/ informational talks of various topics.
+1. Longevity Senior Center of CCBA – The Center has many free services include birthday parties, senior exercise class, singing and dancing groups, etc. From time to time, it also provides free health checkup, government benefit checkup, and educational/ informational talks of various topics.

 2. Golden Diners Program, Volunteer Home Delivery Meals and Take Home Dinner– Funded by the City of Chicago, Department of Family Support Services/IDOA, Chinese Community Center provide well-balanced meals for elderly people Monday through Saturday.
 Many older adults do not want to eat alone.
 The Golden Diners Program offers them (adults over 60 years of age) a way to get a healthy, hot, nutritious and authentic Chinese meal each day and enjoy the company of friends.
 Our menus are developed to meet the demands of the Chinese older adult populations, with nutritional concerns and cost considerations to them.
 We submit a seasonal cycle menu to the Chicago Department of Family and Support Services for approval.
 These menus strictly follow the meal pattern developed by Illinois Department on Aging and conform to the current Dietary Guidelines for American.
 The Volunteer Home Delivery Meals Program is to deliver the lunches to the doors of those elderly who have difficulties in movement and have trouble cooking.
 Starting 2009, we also provide “Take Home Dinner” for the seniors.
 In addition to enjoying a meal with friends and neighbors, seniors can participate in the many activities scheduled at the sites.
 For instance, health education sessions, exercise classes, and outings are offered by our center.